An all-girls independent day school with quirky heritage buildings, excellent academics and a ‘wholehearted’ approach to educating independent women.

-Farnborough Hill is a Catholic girls’ senior school located in Farnborough, in the north of Hampshire.
-The school has 555 pupils in classes that range from 24 in Years 7 and 8, to as small as 2 in the Sixth Form, and caters from ages 11 – 18.
+Farnborough Hill is a Catholic girls’ senior school and Sixth Form located in Farnborough, in the north of Hampshire, catering for pupils aged 11 – 18.
+The school has 575 pupils in classes that range in size from 24 in Years 7 and 8, to as small as three or four in the Sixth Form.

-As far as buildings go, they really don’t get any grander than this.
-The school was once home to Empress Eugénie, widow of Emperor Napoleon III of France, and the Grade I listed building – along with the 65 acres of surrounding parkland – feels a little bit like being in a period drama.
+As far as buildings go, they really don’t get any grander than Farnborough Hill’s beautiful historic house.
+Built in 1860 by the publisher Thomas Longman, the school was famously once home to the exiled Empress Eugénie, widow of Emperor Napoleon III of France.
+Sitting in the luxurious Grand Salon gazing out over stunning views, the Grade I listed building – along with the 65 acres of surrounding parkland – feels a little bit like being in a period drama.

-The school is just a mere 25-minute train journey from Clapham Junction and the excellent transport links (Farnborough and Farnborough North station are walking distance away), means that the catchment area is extremely broad for students.
+The school is well served by school buses and a mere 25-minute train journey from Clapham Junction.
+The excellent transport links (Farnborough Main and Farnborough North station are walking distance away) and close proximity to the M3 mean that the catchment area is extremely broad.
+Students come here from all directions, including Basingstoke, Woking, Hindhead, Guildford and Reading.

-Most recently the science labs have been refurbished and fully kitted out with some of the latest tech for budding scientists.
-The school is also home to an excellent all-weather hockey floodlit pitch (named for alum’, England hockey captain and Olympic Medal winner, Alex Danson) as well as an indoor swimming pool, a huge sports hall, an excellent music block and, on the horizon, are plans for a brand new purpose-built Sixth Form Centre.
+Refurbished science labs are fully kitted out with some of the latest tech.
+The school is also home to an excellent all-weather floodlit hockey pitch (named for Old Girl, England hockey captain and Olympic Medal winner, Alex Danson) as well as an indoor swimming pool, a huge sports hall and an excellent music block.

-Another more recent addition to the facilities is the St Raphael Well-being Centre.
-This section of the school houses the School Nurse, a School Counsellor and the Head of Learning Support, and also has plenty of “safe” spaces and opportunities to exercise self-care and mindfulness.
+Farnborough Hill also makes good use of the St Raphael Well-being Centre.
+Used by the School Nurse, a School Counsellor and the Head of Learning Support, there are quiet spaces pupils can make use of as well as opportunities to exercise self-care and mindfulness.

 The school has a very solid pedigree when it comes to academics, and while the school is extremely forward-thinking, they haven’t mucked about adding too many weird and wonderful subjects onto the curriculum.

 Classics are a very popular choice here with Latin and Ancient Greek both options for the cohort, and there’s a strong emphasis on the “core” subjects such as modern languages, maths, humanities, sciences and English.
-However, this is definitely not a hot-house environment and the pupils are bolstered by proficient teaching and a spirit of wanting to do their best, rather than intense cramming and pressure.
+However, this is definitely not a hot-house environment and the pupils are bolstered by inspiring teaching and a spirit of striving to become the very best version of themselves, rather than intense cramming and pressure.
+In the last few years, Design Technology has seen a rapid increase in popularity and is fully-subscribed at GCSE level.

 With a “Sport for All” ethos, physical education is big here and hockey, netball, cross-country, dance and gymnastics are the most popular disciplines.
 As well as having the captain of the England Women’s Hockey team and a number of Olympians and Paralympians in their alumnae, there’s a lot of strong regional and national level sportswomen in the school’s current ranks as well.